laws-africa/peachjam/DEPLOYMENT.md

     dokku config:set <app_name> SENTRY_DSN_KEY=<dsn_value>

-## Caveat
+#### Run Migrations and Disable Checks
-- It is necessary to disable checks on the dokku application you've just created to prevent postdeploy checks from failing.
-This should be re-enabled once the deployment process is completed successfully.
+- It is necessary to disable checks on the dokku application you've just created before the first depoyment.
+This will allow migrations to run, which are setup as a post deployment task.
+They should be re-enabled once the deployment process is completed successfully.

       dokku checks:disable <app_name>